 The family moved around the Inland Empire and lived on about $4,000 a month in welfare and Social Security benefits.
 Laura alleged that Mansa would go on to stab her, use a VCR to hit her on the head, and even threaten her with a gun.
 To prevent her from fleeing, he used to keep one of her children with him and allegedly threatened to kill and bury her in the backyard if she attempted to escape.
 He even used his children to spy on Laura and tortured and abused Ahmed to the tilt.
 Eventually, the family settled in an isolated house in rural Aguanga, east of Temecula, and Laura and her son were imprisoned inside a dark garage with the door nailed shut.
 They were made to sleep on thin mattresses and urinate in plastic jugs.

-Where Are Laura Cowan and Her Kids Today?
+Laura Cowan and Her Kids Are Moving Forward in Life Today

 Since Laura was articulate, Mansa had her file the paperwork for him.
 She used this opportunity to document the abuse and beatings, secretly audio-taping the thrashings and writing a letter to the police.
 She stashed the letter in a postage-paid envelope addressed to the county welfare department and slipped it to a postal worker at the tiny Aguanga Post Office as Mansa was busy conversing with someone there on or around April 1, 1999.